 Atami's Coastal Hotel Tier and Where Pearl Star Sits

 The Michelin Selected designation is not a star rating for restaurants; in the hotels context, it signals that Michelin's inspectors found the property worth including in a curated shortlist, implying a threshold of quality, character, or comfort that the broader market does not uniformly meet.
 For Atami specifically, that recognition carries weight because the town's hotel inventory skews heavily toward older properties and large-capacity operations.
-Being named on the 2025 list places Pearl Star Hotel Atami in a peer set that includes some of Japan's most considered coastal and onsen addresses.
+Being named on the 2025 list places Pearl Star Hotel Atami in a comparable set that includes some of Japan's most considered coastal and onsen addresses.

-Get Exclusive Access →The Architecture of the Approach: Seafront Positioning on the Eastern Shore
+The Architecture of the Approach: Seafront Positioning on the Eastern Shore

 The hotel's address, 6-45 Higashikaigancho, places it on Atami's eastern coastal strip, a stretch of shoreline where the town's built environment opens toward Sagami Bay.
 Arriving along Higashikaigancho, guests encounter a seafront that has been shaped by decades of resort development, but the eastern coastal road retains a particular quality of light in the morning hours, when the bay catches the early sun before the surrounding hillsides come into full effect.
 This orientation matters in practical terms: properties on this stretch benefit from direct sea-facing aspects in a way that interior town hotels or hillside properties with partial views do not.